johnkary/skeleton/README.markdown

 # PHP Project Skeleton

 Basic project structure for a PSR-0 compliant PHP application.

-Already setup with an example class and test case to show you the way.
+Shows example of using Composer with a library that does not support Composer.

 ## Installation